ucfopen/Obojobo/README.md

 [Join UCF Open Slack Discussions](https://ucf-open-slackin.herokuapp.com/) [![Join UCF Open Slack Discussions](https://ucf-open-slackin.herokuapp.com/badge.svg)](https://ucf-open-slackin.herokuapp.com/)

+The previous version of Obojobo, renamed to Obojobo Classic, is located here: https://github.com/ucfopen/Obojobo-Classic

 ## The Obojobo Mission

 To keep our collective efforts aimed in the same direction, we've outlined what we want Obojobo to be: